2010 Canterbury earthquake: Effects outside Christchurch

 The quake's epicentre was around Darfield, around 40 km from Christchurch.
 Four metres (13 ft) of sideways movement has been measured between the two sides of the previously unknown fault.

 In many towns outside Christchurch, the electrical grid was disrupted, with it taking an estimated two days to fully restore power to those affected.
 Power outages were reported as far away as Dunedin.

 Access was restricted to over 350 homes in the town of Kaiapoi, of which about 100 were deemed unsafe.
 Some 22 commercial properties were deemed unsafe.
 According to Ron Keating, Mayor of Waimakariri District, the town "will never be the same again".
 As noted above, damage to buried pipes may have allowed sewage to contaminate the residential water supply, and residents were warned to boil tap water before using it for brushing teeth, drinking, and washing or cooking food.
 A boil water notice for most of Selwyn District was lifted on 9 September.
-E. coli has been found in a water sample from Kaiapoi, and a boil water notice remained in effect for parts of Waimakariri District until 19 September.
+E. coli had been found in a water sample from Kaiapoi, and a boil water notice remained in effect for parts of Waimakariri District until 19 September.